tidalmigrations/tidalmigrations.github.io/pages/user guides/importing_from_excel.md

 **(*)** Associative fields.
-* _Host Name_, This field is used to identify the server and to create association with Databases, Applications, and Virtualization Clusters.
+* _Host Name_, This field is used to identify the server and to create association with Databases and Applications,
-* _Cluster -> Host Name_, If a server is a Virtual Server, this field should match the value from the _Servers_ field in the Virtualization Cluster inventory.
-The **cluster host name** field is be used create the necessary association with its Virtual Cluster and its physical host.
+* _Cluster -> Host Name_, This field is used to indicate that the Server that belongs to a virtual machine cluster with _Host Name_.
 * _Database Instances -> Name_, If a server is hosting a Database (or multiple), this field should contain the **name**(s) of such database(s).
 * _Environment -> Name_, This field is used to represent the server's environment.